changsooooooooooo/ATM-Controller/Readme.md

 <H3>In Memory DB Data</H3>

-- If you want to know initialize data of H2 Database, then open `resources/import.sql`
+- If you want to know initial data of H2 Database, then open `resources/import.sql`

-- But, you can't do insert or delete initialize data of H2 Database
+- But, you can't do insert or delete initial data of H2 Database

 <H3>Careful Things</H3>